 - folic acid

 Two sheets of nori contain the equivalent amount of vitamin B1 and B2 as 50 grams of pork and double the vitamin C you’d get from an orange.

 Adding nori to your diet reduces your risk of cancer by providing you with tons of antioxidants.
 In addition to nori’s antioxidants, the amino acids and iodine in nori can also reduce your risk of developing uterine fibroids and breast cancer.

 Nori is easy to find in health food stores and in most grocery stores.

 You can tell if nori is high quality because it’s dark black in color (that means it was toasted perfectly), almost brittle in texture, and thick enough that you can’t see through it.
 It should also smell faintly of the ocean.

-A great way to enjoy nori is to wrap it around organic rice, veggies and fish for a simple and healthful sushi.
+A great way to enjoy nori is to wrap it around organic rice, veggies, and fish for simple and healthful sushi.

 Get delicious menus delivered right to your email inbox by subscribing to Dinner Answers today!